Cheevr/Metrics/README.md

 ## Metrics.provider {object}

 Writeonly property that allows to set the configuration at runtime.
-If the module has been disabled, calling this method will enable it again, so take care that about that side effect.
-To see details about the configuration check out the [Configuration](#Configuration) section below.
+Note that the enabled flag will overwrite any runtime settings, so if you set enabled to false before you should do it again here, otherwise the provider will be enabled by default To see details about the configuration check out the [Configuration](#Configuration) section below.
 When passing in a configuration you should not nest it under a **metrics** property:

 ```JavaScript
 const Metrics = require('@cheevr/metrics'):